jgonzaga35/Dungeon-Aurora/assumptions.md

 ## Potions
 - Allies can see the player when invisible.
 - Potions take effect immediately upon usage, affecting enemies in the same tick that it has been used.
+- When enemies are fleeing from an invincible player, they do not plan their path but simply run in the cardinal direction that maximizes the distance between them and the player.
+They do not try to avoid hindrances like swamps.

 ## Hydras
 - Hydras can't spawn on blocking cells or on the player.